GoogleChrome/web.dev/src/site/content/en/blog/iframe-lazy-loading/index.md

 Third-party embeds cover a wide range of use cases, from video players, to social media posts, to ads.
-Often this content is not immediately visible in the users viewport.
+Often this content is not immediately visible in the user's viewport.
 Rather, it's only seen once they scroll further down the page.
 Despite this, users pay the cost of downloading data and costly JavaScript for each frame, even if they don't scroll to it.